Pregnancy : 2nd Trimester

 Choosing a birth location and support services and staff - Home birth or Hospital.

 The second trimester is often considered to be the best period of pregnancy.
 You will probably find that many of the side effects of the first trimester have begun to disappear and you should begin to experience a general feeling of contentment and well-being.
 Also, you do not yet have the full weight of a maturing baby placing stress on your body.

-This week you are exiting the first trimester and beginning the second trimester!
 One third of your pregnancy journey is completed.
 By now, pregnancy hormones are levelling off.
 This means less nausea, less frequent urination and less exhaustion.
 What a relief!
 However, you may be experiencing some constipation since those darned hormones have relaxed your bowel muscles causing them to work slower and less efficiently.
 Your uterus is also pressing on your bowel.
 Be sure to increase the fibre in your diet if constipation becomes a problem.

 Maternity clothes may be a "must" by now.
 Some women try to get by for a while by not buttoning or zipping their pants all the way or by using rubber bands or safety pins to increase the size of their waistbands.
 Others wear their partner's clothing, but that usually works for only a short time.
 You are going to get even bigger.
 You will enjoy your pregnancy more and feel better with clothing that fits comfortably and provides you room to grow.